danieldiamond/gitlab-analytics/transform/cloudsql-dbt/models/interviewing_data/docs.md

 {% docs interviewing_data_hired_candidates %}
-This base model take the raw data which has one interview per row and denests it to be one interviewer per interview per row.
+This base model take the raw data which has one interview per row and unnests it to be one interviewer per interview per row.
 It also calculates the interview step (see column description) and whether or not the interview is a many-to-one interview.
 {% enddocs %}

 {% docs interviewing_data_interviewers_and_scores %}